Smart Grid: What you need to know

 “Smart grid” is an umbrella term for high-tech upgrades to our power grid—the lines, wires, and power plants that deliver electricity to our doorstep.
 The system consists of one-way communication, in which electricity is generated and placed onto the power grid for our immediate consumption.
 A smart grid, however, is based on two-way communication, potentially allowing meters to automatically alert the utility of costly problems, and consumers to take advantage of optional pricing plans that could cut their costs.
 If done correctly, a modernized electric grid could save Illinois consumers billions of dollars by reducing power outages and cutting energy waste.

 What Exactly is a Digital Smart Meter?

 A typical electric meter has tiny mechanical dials that someone—you or a utility worker—has to read each month in order to measure a home’s power usage.
-There are no dials on a “smart meter.”
+There are no dials on a “.”
 It has a digital face, and unlike traditional meters, it can send—automatically and almost instantly—your power usage to the utility.